-Urban Strategies is currently working with Build Toronto on the second phase of the approvals process-district plan, rezoning and plan of subdivision application.
+Urban Strategies advised Build Toronto on the second phase of the approvals process-district plan, rezoning and plan of subdivision application.

 2 Bloor Street East

 Renovation and redesign of the existing 6-storey podium for an integrated office and retail development.